triton-io/triton/docs/tutorial/deployflow.md

 1. make sure `kube-apiserver` could connect to your local machine.
 2. make sure the `OpenKruise` has been installed in your cluster.
 If not, install it according to [this doc](https://openkruise.io/en-us/docs/installation.html).
-3. make sure the `Triton` has been installed in your cluster.
+3. make sure the `DeployFlow` CRD has been installed in your cluster.
 If not, install it by `make install`.
 4. make sure the `Triton controller` running.
 5. make sure you have install [grpcurl](https://github.com/fullstorydev/grpcurl)